 Dr. Dennis Shirley is Professor of Education at the Lynch School of Education at Boston College, Editor-in-Chief of The Journal of Educational Change, and Chair of the Special Interest Group (SIG) on Educational Change of the American Educational Research Association.
 His work in education spans from the microlevel of assisting beginning teachers to the macrolevel of designing and guiding research and intervention projects for school districts, states and provinces, and nations.
 Dennis and his colleague Andy Hargreaves are working on a $500,000 grant with Education Northwest to improve rural schools in Washington, Oregon, and Idaho.
+Dennis and Andy also have a $200,000 grant to conduct research on a school improvement network organized by the Council of Ontario Directors of Education in Canada.
 Previously he served on a team for the Organization for Economic Cooperation and Development studying improvements to lower secondary education in Norway.
 The findings of much of his international research are presented in two books with Andy entitled The Fourth Way: The Inspiring Future for Educational Change and The Global Fourth Way: The Quest for Educational Excellence.

 You can email Dennis Shirley at email@example.com or follow him on Twitter at @dennisshirley.